WAMI-DT

 WAMI-DT (channel 69) is a television station licensed to Hollywood, Florida, United States, serving as the Miami-area outlet for the Spanish-language network UniMás.
 It is owned and operated by TelevisaUnivision alongside Univision station WLTV-DT (channel 23).
-The two stations share studios known as "NewsPort" (a converted studio facility that also houses Noticias Univision) on Northwest 30th Terrace in Doral; WAMI-DT's transmitter is located in the Dale Village mobile home park in Pembroke Park, Florida.
+The two stations share studios known as "NewsPort" (a 150,000 sqft converted studio facility that also houses N+ Univision) on Northwest 30th Terrace in Doral; WAMI-DT's transmitter is located in the Dale Village mobile home park in Pembroke Park, Florida.

 WAMI is one of two commercial television stations with a city of license in Broward County, the other being Telemundo station WSCV (channel 51), licensed to Fort Lauderdale.
-The station also serves as the de facto UniMás outlet for the West Palm Beach market.
+The station also serves as the de facto UniMás outlet for the West Palm Beach market, as that area does not have a UniMás station of its own.

 History

 Prior to being used by a full-power station, the channel 69 allocation was occupied by W69AA, a translator for WCIX (channel 6).
 The analog channel 6 transmitter was located in Homestead because of station spacing restrictions to channel 6 in Orlando; W69AA and two other translators, all commissioned in 1972, provided WCIX programming to areas in Broward County and Boca Raton.
 As applications proceeded on the full-power allotment, W69AA was displaced; it went silent and returned as W58BU, a translator of WTVJ, on March 10, 1994.